-Next, place shredded carrot or grated carrot in a bowl, add in lemon juice and cane sugar.
-Toss well until the shredded carrots are covered in the lemon juice.
+Next, place shredded carrot or grated carrot in a bowl, and add lemon juice and cane sugar.
+Toss well until the shredded carrots are covered in lemon juice.
 Cover with plastic wrap or a tight-fitting lid and place the salad in the fridge until ready to serve.
 I personally believe that the flavor gets better after it sits in the juice for a few hours.

 To make this salad even better, there are a few tips I would like to share with you.
 First of all, go easy on the sweetener.
 Carrots are a naturally sweet vegetable, and some varieties of carrots are sweeter.
 Our carrots are quite sweet, so I don't need to add much sweetener.
 Taste as you go, you can always add more sugar later if needed.

-Another tip is, I find that the flavors meld together if you let the carrot salad sit for a few hours in the fridge after you make it.
+Another tip is that I find that the flavors meld together if you let the carrot salad sit for a few hours in the fridge after you make it.
 When you are ready to serve, give it a quick stir, making sure to grab some yummy juice that has moved to the bottom of the bowl and add it on top.

 How to serve